chennnnnyize/iht/README.md

 This is a translation to Python of the iterative hard thresholding algorithm of Blumensath & Davies.

+Try to find a quick way to solve L1 minimization problem with sparsity.

 Description

    Implements the M-sparse algorithm described in [1], [2] and [3].